The Hot Gas Bypass Valve Explained

 Piping Configurations

-Not all valves are created equal; refer to manufacturer specifications and installation and service literature before choosing or setting up a hot gas bypass valve.
+Not all valves are created equal; refer to manufacturer specifications, installation, and service literature before choosing or setting up a hot gas bypass valve.
+Understanding how refrigerant works in these various configurations is essential for proper installation.

 Share this article on: